 Amblyopia, commonly known as ‘lazy eye,’ is a neuro-developmental vision condition that begins in early childhood, usually before the age of 8.

-Lazy eye develops when one eye is unable to achieve normal visual acuity, causing blurry vision in the affected eye—even when wearing glasses.
+A lazy eye develops when one eye is unable to achieve normal visual acuity, causing blurry vision in the affected eye—even when wearing glasses.
 Left untreated, amblyopia can lead to permanent vision loss in one eye.

 It’s important to understand that a lazy eye isn't actually lazy.
 Rather, the brain doesn’t process the visual signals from the ‘lazy’ eye.
 Eventually, the communication between the brain and the weaker eye deteriorates further, potentially leading to permanently reduced vision in that eye.
 Fortunately, vision therapy can improve the condition by training the brain to work with both eyes equally.